Australia's Foster's lashed for SAB deal; wine spin-off shines

-MELBOURNE Foster's Group Ltd FGL.AX, Australia's largest brewer, said it expects beer sales to pick up again when the economy improves, fuelling small shareholder anger at the company's capitulation to a $10.4 billion (6.5 billion pounds) takeover by global giant SABMiller SAB.L.
+MELBOURNE Foster's Group Ltd FGL.AX, Australia's largest brewer, said it expects beer sales to pick up again when the economy improves, fuelling small shareholder anger at the company's capitulation to a $10.4 billion takeover by global giant SABMiller SAB.L.

 Foster's executives were forced to defend the takeover before around 200 shareholders at what is likely to be the brewer's last annual meeting, saying the deal offered the certainty of cash in a volatile global environment.